alokkumar-dotcom/ApexPlanet-DataAnalytics-Task1/README.md

-# ApexPlanet Data Analytics Internship – Task 1
+# 📊 ApexPlanet Data Analytics Internship – Task 1

-## Data Immersion & Data Wrangling using Python (Pandas)
+# Data Cleaning & Preparation using Python (Pandas)

 ## 📌 Project Overview

 This project was completed as part of the **ApexPlanet Data Analytics Internship**.

-The objective of Task 1 is to understand the provided sales dataset, assess its quality, identify data issues, clean and transform the data, and prepare it for further analysis.
+The objective of **Task 1** was to understand the provided sales dataset, assess its quality, identify data quality issues, clean and transform the data, and prepare it for further analysis.

 ---

 # 📊 Dataset Information

-- **Dataset Name:** ApexPlanet Sales Dataset
+**Dataset Name:** ApexPlanet Sales Dataset

-- **Total Records:** 1000
+- **Total Records:** 1,000
 - **Total Columns:** 12

-The dataset contains customer information, order details, product information, pricing, and sales transactions.
+The dataset contains customer information, order details, product information, pricing, and sales transaction data.

 ---